 There are various techniques to enhance your memory.
 Here are some of the ways to improve your memory:

-Mnemonics Using Images- It requires us to create vivid and interactive images of the material that we wish to remember.
-Under this type, there are two techniques which are explained as follows:
+- Mnemonics Using Images: It requires us to create vivid and interactive images of the material that we wish to remember.
+Under this type, there are two techniques, which are explained as follows:

-Mnemonics Using Organization
+Mnemonics Using Organisation

-Mnemonics Using Organization- Organization refers to imposing certain orders on the material to be remembered.
+Organisation refers to imposing certain orders on the material to be remembered.
 Techniques under this category are explained as follows-

 - Chunking- It helps in increasing short-term memory.
-To form larger chunks, we combine several smaller units, and it is important to discover organizational principles that can link these smaller units together in order to create chunks
+To form larger chunks, we combine several smaller units, and it is important to discover organisational principles that can link these smaller units together in order to create chunks

 - First Letter Technique- In this method, we need to actively pick up the first letter of each word to be remembered and then arrange them logically to form another word or sentence.
 For example, we learn colors of the rainbow as VIBGYOR(Violet, Indigo, Green, Yellow, Orange, Red)

-- Give Oneself Retrieval Cues- Giving one self-sufficient retrieval cues will make it easier to remember the information as it will help in linking it to the retrieval cues
+- Give Oneself Retrieval Cues- Giving oneself sufficient retrieval cues will make it easier to remember the information, as it will help in linking it to the retrieval cues

 This was all about Class 11 Psychology Chapter 7 Human Memory.
 Are you planning to pursue a course in psychology from abroad?
-From the application process to scholarships, to know about the latest updates connect with our study abroad experts and counsellors at Leverage Edu.
+From the application process to scholarships, to know about the latest updates, connect with our study abroad experts and counsellors at Leverage Edu.

 -